sgurungp/sgurungp.github.io/docs/_posts/2023-02-20-whats-the-point-of-operators.md

    as opposed to merely rent-seeking.
 Mobile data traffic on AT&T increased by a factor of 1,000 in just seven years to 2014.
 None of that was AT&T's doing: they just got crushed by the combination of phones that could handle video and Netflix being more than happy to oblige.
-It's anybody's guess whether we have reached "peak data", but, assuming not, then networks are going to continue to be capacity constrained, and operators are going to continue to ask their governments and regulators for relief.
+It's anybody's guess whether we have reached "peak data", but, assuming not, then networks are going to continue to be capacity constrained, and wireless operators are going to continue to ask their governments and regulators for relief.
 In a supreme irony, operators have such an unfortunate reputation for taking government funds and not delivering on their promises that this path may end up being closed to them for political reasons.

 4. Consumers are fickle gods.
 Let's sell more to businesses.

    Internet service.
 Private 5G networks.
 Office 365 seats.
 Security features.
-Operators could sell these and other products.
-But here's the unpleasant secret about operators: the most lucrative products either have terrible margin or high customer acquisition costs for them.
+Wireless operators could sell these and other products.
+But here's the unpleasant secret about operators: the most lucrative products either have terrible margin, high customer acquisition costs, or are not available to wireless telcos.
    An operator can sell a ten thousand 365 seats...but most of that money goes to Microsoft.
+They can sell Internet circuits, bit that's not a wireless play by definition.
+Fixed operators can sell this
-They can sell Internet circuits ("DIA", in the lingo) with their eyes closed...but it takes 60 days at best before the customer is generating money, because the address has to be checked in a giant IT system to see if fiber passes the building, someone has to order a box for the customer, the customer needs to successfully install the box (or the operator has to do a truck roll), ...and DIA is the *easy* case that, the one that operator sales people love to sell.
+   ("DIA", in the lingo) with their eyes closed...but it takes 60 days at best before the customer is generating money, because the address has to be checked in a giant IT system to see if fiber passes the building, someone has to order a box for the customer, the customer needs to successfully install the box (or the operator has to do a truck roll), ...and DIA is the *easy* case that, the one that operator sales people love to sell.
 Try getting them to sell private 5G or hosted voice PBX services and they will nod and smile and mentally calculate how much quicker their commission check arrives if they just carry on selling Internet.
+(Notable exception here are the smaller fiber operators that serve their communities, who can get you service in a far more respectable timeframe.)

 6. Shareholders above all.
 Squeeze every penny out of the customers that stay, and jettison the rest

    This is the easy button, up to a point.
 Did your bill go up, for no obvious reason?
 Congratulations, your operator is in this bucket.
 Cell service is remarkably sticky (churn rates are under 2%, and 2% would be considered worryingly high).
    What about the jettisoning part?
-If your operator serves fixed (landline) customers, they would love love *love* to be able to move these customers over to cell service or junk them completely.
+If your large wireless operator also serves fixed (landline) customers, they would love love *love* to be able to move these customers over to cell service or junk them completely.
 Unfortunately regulators like the US FCC take a dim view of that, and it doesn't help that the places with a lot of legacy landlines also tend to be in rural places that don't have good cell coverage.
 We won't see any movement here until a more agreeable regulatory and legislative environment takes shape.
 It's been possible to deliver voice over Internet and over cell service